 GRANT ALL PRIVILEGES ON DATABASE guru99 TO mytest;

-After execution of this command user will able to access the database with the given permissions.
+After execution of the PostgreSQL add user command, user will able to access the database with the given permissions.

 The command GRANT is very powerful.
 You can give granular privileges like Select, Insert, Update to a user.